dsdred/dsdred/README.md

 #### I have been working in IT since 2006.

-I have been programming in "1C: Enterprise" language for more than 11 years.
+I have been programming in "1C: Enterprise" language for more than 12 years.
 In my leasure time I prefer programming, writing articles, studying other programm languages and carrying out various experiments.
 I am known as the author of more than 40 articles on the website infostart.ru.

-**I am Infostart Awards 2018 prizewinner in "Discovery of the Year".**
+**🏆I am Infostart Awards 2018 prizewinner in "Discovery of the Year".**

-I am three times nominated of the following:
+Nomination:

 - 2022 Nomination for contribution in the field of "DBMS Administration.
 HighLoad optimization"
 - 2023 Nomination for contribution in the field of "DBMS Administration.
 HighLoad optimization"